mirceanis/carpet/README.md

 	//now set it lower
 	log.setLevel("debug");
 	log("everything is visible now");

+### Even easier

-But you don't even have to change your source code to change the log level, Instead, just set the `CARPET_LOG_LEVEL` environment variable to your desired verbosity level before starting your app.
+You don't even have to change your source code to change the log level, Instead, just set the `CARPET_LOG_LEVEL` environment variable to your desired verbosity level before starting your app.

+It's as easy as:

+	export CARPET_LOG_LEVEL=debug

 You can still call `log.setLevel()` afterwards, but you can revert to the environment variable by calling `log.setLevel("default")`